hunterward98/school_projects/Abstract Data Structures/Implemenations of KV collection/README.txt

 Some of these assignments built off each other.
 For example, we did a Linked List implementation before adding the different sorting alogrithms, and we did a vector implementation before adding binary search.
-Because of this, I decided to add the end product.
+Because of this, I decided to add the end product, or blend the two together.

 All of these were compiled using CMake.
 The appropriate CMake files are included, but in general, you need the following files if you need to